Medicare Alert: Mere Documentation Mistakes May Lead to Termination of Your Medicare Enrollment Contract

 - Revoke enrollments of providers and suppliers engaging in abuse of billing privileges by demonstrating a pattern or practice of billing for services that do not meet Medicare requirements.

-Posted on December 4, 2014, in Affordable Care Act, Appeal Rights, Audits, CMS, CMS Proposal, Due process, Final Rulings, Health Care Providers and Services, Legal Remedies for Medicaid Providers, Medicaid Attorney, Medicaid Audits, Medicare, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare RAC, NC, North Carolina, Post-Payment Reviews, Program Integrity, RAC, RAC Audits, Regulatory Audits, Tentative Notices of Overpayment and tagged Affordable Care Act, Centers for Medicare and Medicaid Services, CMS, CMS Press Release, CMS rules, Due process, Health care provider, Medicare, Medicare Attorney, Medicare Contracts, Medicare debt, Medicare enrollment, Medicare enrollment contracts, Medicare Trust Funds, RAC, RAC Audit, Tentative Notice of Overpayment.
+Posted on December 4, 2014, in Affordable Care Act, Appeal Rights, CMS, CMS Proposal, Due process, Final Rulings, Health Care Providers and Services, Legal Remedies for Medicaid Providers, Medicaid Attorney, Medicaid Audits, Medicare, Medicare and Medicaid Provider Audits, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare RAC, NC, North Carolina, Post-Payment Reviews, Program Integrity, RAC, RAC Audits, Regulatory Audits, Tentative Notices of Overpayment and tagged Affordable Care Act, Centers for Medicare and Medicaid Services, CMS, CMS Press Release, CMS rules, Due process, Health care provider, Medicare, Medicare Attorney, Medicare Contracts, Medicare debt, Medicare enrollment, Medicare enrollment contracts, Medicare Trust Funds, RAC, RAC Audit, Tentative Notice of Overpayment.
 Bookmark the permalink.
 2 Comments.